dev7355608/perfect-vision/README.md

 ### Monochrome Special Effects

-If enabled, FXMaster's special effects are affected by monochrome vision.
+If enabled, FXMaster's and Token Magic FX's special effects are affected by monochrome vision.
 Otherwise, they are not.